gdario/Notes/fastai_notes/fastai.md

 ### Extending `Learner` with `train`

 `train` contains a number of callbacks that can be more easily used with `Learner` objects.
 Above, we have created a `OneCycleScheduler` and passed it to the `Learner`.
 We can, however, just use the method `learn.fit_one_cycle()`.
 Similarly, one can use the `learn.find_lr` to find a good learning rate.

+## `basic_train`

+The `basic_train` module defines the `Learner` class, with the associated methods to execute the training loop, get the predictions, inspect them, summarize the results, run TTA, perform discriminative layer training etc.